provenancetech/pti-docs/guide/v0/onboarding.md

 With your client ID and private key on hand, you are ready start using the PTI platform.

-Visit the [SDK guide](sdk.md) to learn how to leverage PTI's hosted forms or the [authendication page](auth.md) to learn how to interact secureley with the PTI API.
+Visit the [SDK guide](sdk.md) to learn how to leverage PTI's hosted forms or the [authentication page](auth.md) to learn how to interact securely with the PTI API.